-This looks festive served in glass bowls with a pretty edible blossom, such as a nasturtium, violet, or calendula, tucked on top.
-Let it follow a salad luncheon or a Moroccan or Asian dinner menu featuring duck or grilled pork or chicken kebabs.–Lou Seibert Pappas
+This mango gelato looks festive served in glass bowls with a pretty edible blossom, such as a nasturtium, violet, or calendula, tucked on top.
+Let it follow a Moroccan or Asian dinner menu featuring duck or grilled pork or chicken kebabs.–Lou Seibert Pappas

 Mango Gelato Recipe

-- 2 pounds (about 2 large) ripe mangoes
+- 2 pounds (about 2 large) very ripe mango

 - 3 tablespoons freshly squeezed lime or lemon juice

 - 1. Fill a large bowl or pot halfway with ice water.

 - 2. In a medium saucepan over medium-high heat, bring the sugar and water to a boil, stirring occasionally.
 Boil until the sugar has dissolved and the syrup is clear.
 Immediately place the pan in the ice water and let it cool, stirring occasionally, until the sugar syrup is room temperature.

 - 3. Peel and dice the mangoes, discarding the pits.
 Toss the chopped mango, along with the lime or lemon juice and the sugar syrup, in a blender or food processor and process until smooth.
 Transfer the mixture to a container and stir in the cream.
 Cover and refrigerate until thoroughly chilled, about 3 hours.

 - 4. Freeze the mixture in an ice cream according to the manufacturer’s instructions.
 Transfer to a resealable container, cover, and freeze until firm, about 2 hours.
 Scoop into bowls and serve.